Resources: Starting a Local History Group

 And finally ..

-Later in 2015 David Dymond’s book, Researching and Writing Local History, will be published by Carnegie of Lancaster in association with BALH.
+Take a look at David Dymond’s book, Researching and Writing Local History, published by Carnegie of Lancaster in association with BALH.
 Although it is mainly intended for individuals who wish to do more research and writing in this field, it has sections on the role of local societies, and the opportunities and problems which they face today.
 It argues that local societies can diversify and enrich their programmes now better than ever before by embarking, for example, on oral history, the transcribing of key documents, the production of guidebooks and trails, and photographic recording.